UB-Mannheim/ucompanies/README.md

 # ucompanies

 * downloading PDF-forms
-* exctracting texts (including check marks) from the PDF-forms using pdfplumber
+* extracting texts (including check marks) from the PDF-forms using pdfplumber
 * structuring the texts into CSV- and DTA-files